retsyx/amity/README.md

 4. Enter `NintendoSwitch` in the `Source` device field.
 5. Press 'OK', and then press 'Save'.

-Then to play, turn on the Switch, and select the `Play Switch` activity on the Siri remote.
+Then to play, turn on the Switch, and select the `Play Switch` activity on the remote.
 Amity will do the right thing when the Switch is woken up, and announces itself.
 To end the activity, press the power button on the Siri remote to place the entire system in standby, including the Switch, which will go dormant again.

 Sometimes, however, this may not be enough, and the Switch may still not announce its presence.
 For this case, the Switch can be configured similarly to a [non-HDMI source](#non-hdmi-sources).

 ## Non-HDMI Sources

 Non-HDMI sources can be minimally supported, if the receiver supports input selection over HDMI-CEC.
 An activity for a non-HDMI source can still control the display and receiver, including power and volume, but cannot control the power of the non-HDMI source or send it menu commands.
-This limited support is particulary useful for old game consoles that require the use of their own game controllers in any case so a universal remote to control them is of limited value.
+This limited support is particularly useful for old game consoles that require the use of their own game controllers in any case so a universal remote to control them is of limited value.

 To support a non-HDMI source, Amity can be configured to select the input on the receiver.
 In the activity settings: